Anirban166/directlabels-improvements/README.md

 ### File Structure
 The site will be hosted on the 'gh-pages' branch, which is a replication of the current master branch supplemented with some files/folders (in the repository’s root) from the old svn [repository](https://r-forge.r-project.org/projects/directlabels/), which includes:

-The doc directory (`directlabels/pkg/directlabels/tests/doc`) along with the datasets required to run the tests contained therein, and the files required to build the documentation (docs folder) and rest of the website.
+The doc directory (`directlabels/pkg/directlabels/tests/doc`) along with the datasets required to run the tests contained therein, and the files required to build the documentation (docs folder) and rest of the website. <br>
 This structure of the gh-pages branch will look like: (/root)
 ```
 tdhock/directlabels/tree/gh-pages